2002 Austrian Grand Prix: Race

 At the end of the first lap, Barrichello led Michael Schumacher, Heidfeld, Ralf Schumacher, Montoya, and Coulthard.
 Heidfeld ran wide at Castrol Kurve at the beginning of the second lap and the Williams pair of Ralf Schumacher and Montoya demoted him to fifth.
-Barrichello and Michael Schumacher began to pull away from the rest of the field.
+Barrichello and Michael Schumacher began to pull away from the rest of the field, although neither driver ran flat-out during the race.
 There were overtakes further down the field.
 On lap two, Salo passed Button for eighth.
 Villeneuve overtook his teammate Panis for 14th position and Frentzen passed Webber on lap three.
 During the next, lap Yoong lost two places to his teammate Webber, and Frentzen.
 Bernoldi retired from the race with a broken front wing and front brake pipe.
 Räikkönen in seventh retired at the side of the track with an engine failure on lap six.
 On lap seven Villeneuve passed McNish for tenth place, then ran wide.
 He made a second, successful attempt on the eighth lap, passing McNish who opted against a challenge.

 That same lap, Massa entered the pit lane to join the list of retirees with a failed left-rear suspension; it failed in turn two, causing the Sauber C21's right-front wheel to lift from the tarmac surface and its undertray to scrape along it.
 Villeneuve made a pass on Fisichella for ninth place on lap ten.
 Not long after Villeneuve overtook Button for eighth position.
 By the same lap, Barrichello led by a second over his Michael Schumacher, who in turn was 17 seconds ahead of Ralf Schumacher.
 Further down the order, Frentzen put a rear wheel on the grass at the final corner on lap 16.
 He lost control of his car, spun through 180 degrees and rolled backwards in front of the race leaders.
 Frentzen fell to 18th position, behind the Minardi cars of Webber and Yoong.
 He passed Yoong to return to 17th position on the 18th lap.
 One lap later, Villeneuve overtook Salo on the inside for seventh place and blocked Salo's attempted counter-move.